 For GEOPATHS-IMPACT projects, this section should describe the goals of the partnership, the rationale for why specific partners have been chosen, the nature of the activities that will be undertaken through the partnership, and the anticipated outcomes of these activities for the participating students, geoscience professionals, and collaborating institutions.
 A detailed implementation plan should be provided.
-The number and demographics of students participating in or affected by these activities on student engagement and attainment in the geosciences and whether the anticipated project outcomes have been achieved.
+The number and demographics of students participating in or affected by these activities should be described.
+This section should also consider strategies for documenting the impact of the proposed activities on student engagement and attainment in the geosciences and whether the anticipated project outcomes have been achieved.
 So that reviewers can evaluate the intellectual merit, this discussion should indicate the evidence base that underpins the specific project design being proposed and a rationale for why specific partners have been recruited to participate.
 This section should also describe the potential for sustainability of the NSF-initiated activities once the grant has ended.